thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 ## Why is password hashing important?

-If user-submitted passwords are stored inside a database unencrypted, that information is compromised when the database is stolen.
+If user-submitted passwords are stored inside a database unhashed, that information is compromised when the database is stolen.
 The means whoever has access to that data can use try the user's login credentials on other sites.
 And since so many people use the same password for every site, chances are good the malicious person can now log into your users' banks and online stores.
-That's why it's necessary to store encrypted passwords in your application's database.
+That's why it's necessary to store hashed passwords in your application's database.

-Using defined encryption algorithms, hashing helps protect against hash tables, dictionary attacks, rainbow tables, and other types of brute-force attacks.
+Using defined algorithms, hashing helps protect against hash tables, dictionary attacks, rainbow tables, and other types of brute-force attacks.

 Password hashing also provides an extra layer of security between developer and end user.
 When passwords are stored as cryptographic hashes, the developer never has access to a user's plain-text password.